-In the attic, drill two small pilot holes in opposite corners of the traced template.
+In the attic, drill two small pilot

 In the bathroom, trace the outline of the fan on the ceiling, using the pilot holes as a guide.

 In the bathroom or attic, carefully cut the fan hole no greater than a 1/4" greater than assembly.
 Support the piece while cutting.